obiba/amber-doc/studio-user-guide/cookbook/case-reports/testing-crf.rst

 You do not necessarily need to save the Case Report to see what the data collected look like.
 After pausing the Case Report, select on the **Case Reports** menu (in the left drawer).
 The list of the Case Reports will appear.
 Click on the eye icon to see the data of this individual (in the standard `JSON <https://www.json.org>`_ format).

 In case you have saved the Case Report data, the data cannot be seen in the Amber Collect any more.
-Then go to the Amber Studio app, select the study and the **Records** menu in the left drawer.
+Then go to the Amber Studio app, select the study and the **Data collection > Case reports** menu in the left drawer.
 Identify which case report you just saved (with the individual ID, form name and version) and press the eye icon to see the data (in JSON format).
 This test case report must then be removed to not pollute the real collected data.